-There are many reasons you might want to merge photos in Photoshop.
+There are many reasons you might want to merge photos in Adobe Photoshop.

 All of us take photos we wish were better.
 Sometimes it’s not until later, when we are reviewing our pictures, we notice something we’d not seen earlier.
 People blinking, animals moving, traffic passing in the background.

-So let’s learn how to merge photos in Photoshop to avoid all that.
+So let’s learn how to merge photos in Photoshop – for all photoshop users out there, to avoid all that.